envoyproxy/data-plane-api/docs/root/intro/arch_overview/statistics.rst

 documented in detail in the operations guide.

 In the v1 API, Envoy only supports statsd as the statistics output format.
 Both TCP and UDP statsd are supported.
-As of the v2 API, Envoy has the ability to support custom, pluggable sinks.
-A few standard sink implementations are included in Envoy.
+As of the v2 API, Envoy has the ability to support custom, pluggable sinks. :ref:`A few standard sink implementations<envoy_api_msg_config.metrics.v2.StatsSink>` are included in Envoy.
 Some sinks also support emitting statistics with tags/dimensions.

 Within Envoy and throughout the documentation, statistics are identified by a canonical string representation.
 The dynamic portions of these strings are stripped to become tags.
 Users can